 The chance orientation at which the Abell 3827 cluster is seen from Earth makes it possible to conduct highly sensitive measurements of its dark matter.

-However, the same group of astronomers now say that new data from more recent observations shows that dark matter in the Abell 3827 cluster has not separated from its galaxy after all.
+However, the same group of astronomers now say that new data from more recent observations show that dark matter in the Abell 3827 cluster has not separated from its galaxy after all.
 The measurement is consistent with dark matter feeling only the force of gravity.

 Lead author Dr. Richard Massey, in the Center for Extragalactic Astronomy, at Durham University, said: “The search for dark matter is frustrating, but that’s science.
 When data improves, the conclusions can change.”

 “Meanwhile the hunt goes on for dark matter to reveal its nature.”